 The secret to the success of this feeder is the deep plastic “skirt” that surrounds the feeding tray and the way the skirt is attached to the tray.
 The squirrels can’t squeeze under the plastic, and they can’t get past the plastic, so they have no choice except to go back down the pole and eat the seeds and corn we have left for them on the ground under the feeder… all the while letting us know how angry they are with their constant scolding noises and twitching tails.

 We moved this squirrel-proof bird feeder yesterday back to its winter home just outside a dining room window, and a huge number of birds moved with it.
-It was hilarious, because the birds were so impatient they were eating from the tray and landing on my husband’s head even as he was trying to get the feeder in position on the pole.
+It was hilarious, because the birds were so impatient they were eating from the tray and landing on our heads even as we were trying to get the feeder in position on the pole.
 All day today there has been a steady parade of chickadees, bluejays, flycatchers, phoebes, nuthatches, and sparrows.
 The more timid birds will probably take a day or two to get used to the different location… or maybe it is still a bit early for them.
 What we have not had in the feeder AT ALL are squirrels and chipmunks.

 One more thing I like about this feeder is its size.
 I have read in many bird books that doves will only eat on the ground, but the doves that come here eat right from the feeder.
 The tray is large enough so the mourning doves actually get into it to eat.
 Last year there would be three or four doves standing and eating in the tray and at least that many waiting on the feeder roof, while others waited on tree branches nearby.
 It’s a very popular place to eat!